-Mulji’s participation in recent exhibitions includes: Your Tongue in My Mouth (solo), Mirror, Plymouth; Can you Hear my Voice?
-Margaret Lawrence Gallery, Melbourne, Australia (2021); Skyfall (solo) Karachi, Pakistan (2020); The Centre of Gravity, Bristol, UK (2020); In the Open and in Stealth MACBA, Barcelona, Spain (2018); Witness, Karachi Biennale (2017); welcome to what we took from is the state, Queens Museum, New York, USA (2017); A Country of Last Things, Koel Gallery, Karachi, (2016); The Great Game, Irani Pavilion, Venice Biennale (2015); and Burning Down the House, 10th Gwangju Biennale, South Korea (2014)
+Mulji’s participation in recent exhibitions includes For the Time Being: Kochi-Muziris Biennale, (2025), Manzar: National Museum of Qatar, Doha (2024), Aftermath, KitForm, Bristol (2024), Proposals for a Memorial to Partition, Twelve Gates Gallery, Philadelphia, USA (2023), Your Tongue in My Mouth (solo), Mirror, Plymouth (2022), Can You Hear My Voice?, Margaret Lawrence Gallery, Melbourne, Australia, (2021) Skyfall, (solo) Karachi, Pakistan (2020).
+In the Open and in Stealth, MACBA, Barcelona, Spain (2018), Witness, Karachi Biennale (2017), welcome to what we took from is the state, Queens Museum, New York, USA (2017), A Country of Last Things, Koel Gallery, Karachi, (2016), The Great Game, Irani Pavilion, Venice Biennale, (2015) and Burning Down the House, 10th Gwangju Biennale, South Korea, (2014).
+In 2012 Mulji was awarded the Abraaj Group Art Prize, and the DAAD Berliner Künstlerprogramm for Visual Art 2024–25.

 She is a Senior Lecturer in Fine Art, at the University of the West of England, Bristol.